ResearchComputing/Documentation/docs/cloud/aws/lca1/customer-ssp/index.md

 you have a secure encrypted private subnet connecting back to CU Boulder campus.
 You also get a internet subnet that we manage.
 Both subnets are inspected by a firewall.
 Both inbound and outbound traffic are inspected.
-The firewall and campus connection are managed with a partnership with [OIT Network and Internet Services](https://oit.colorado.edu/services/network-internet-services).
+The firewall and campus connection are managed by a partnership with [OIT Network and Internet Services](https://oit.colorado.edu/services/network-internet-services).

 **Training and Support**